 Each of these organizations provided the most recent description(s) of their personnel standards or competency areas (specific to their discipline) to the ECPC.
 A comparison was done across each of these documents to identify common areas of competence across all disciplines.
 The organizations agreed upon four common core areas of competence:

 Representatives from each of the seven professional organizations reviewed the competency areas and sub-areas and presented these core competency areas for approval to each of their respective organizations.
-A detailed depiction of this methodology is available for download.

 The ECPC will create guides and exemplars of practice to demonstrate the core cross disciplinary competency areas for use by professional organizations, Institutions of Higher Education, and State Systems of Early Childhood Personnel Development.